TheCodedSelf/thecodedself.github.io/_posts/2017-03-16-Android-Development-Through-the-Eyes-of-an-iOS-Developer.md

+---
+title:  "Android Development Through the Eyes of an iOS Developer"
+---
 I’ve recently dipped my toes into Android development to see the differences in environment and tooling as compared to iOS development.
 While I haven’t done much as of yet, I hope to ship some Android apps in the future alongside some iOS ones.
 I figured it was time to understand the platform so that I can better relate to the woes of Android development.

 ### Disclaimer